 What good is a smartwatch that plays music but it doesn’t support your favorite music streaming platform?

-So, pay attention to what the manufacturer claims and to what reviewers report, but also keep in mind that battery life can greatly differ depending on usage.
+So, pay attention to what the manufacturer claims and what reviewers report, but also keep in mind that battery life can significantly differ depending on usage.

 And with all that out of the way, let us check out the best smartwatches with onboard music storage!

 1: All Apple Watch models: most consistent

 The good news for folks that love Apple products is that all Apple Watch Series models allow offline music storage!
 The only limitation is that you have sufficient storage space on your Apple Watch to store music (Apple allows you to use about 25% of your total watch storage for music.)

 With built-in music playback, you can go for a run just with your Apple Watch, even when you don’t have a Cellular model, and leave your iPhone at home.

 Both new and old Apple Watch models also allow you to stream directly from Apple Music, Spotify, and other apps if you have the cellular version of the Apple Watch.